 Derek doesn’t bother answering, all his efforts going into keeping Stiles from writhing free.
 He’s stronger than anything Derek’s faced in a long time, and fast.

-“Fine,” Stiles hisses as the footsteps of the hikers fade beyond hearing, and he slumps back into the dirt, muscles going lax.
+“Fine,” Stiles hisses as the footsteps of the hikers fade beyond hearing.
+He slumps back into the dirt, muscles going lax.
 “What the hell, Derek?
 Been getting extra intense with those morning workouts lately?”

 Derek recognizes his mistake the second he relaxes his grip, but by then Stiles is already on top, pressing Derek down into the dirt.
 He doesn’t move to fight, though, or continue his hunt.
 He’s staring down at Derek curiously, like he’s a puzzle, and then he’s leaning forward and sucking in deep, hungry breaths against Derek’s throat.